mslocrian/cuview/README.md

-This is a web frontend to expose Cumulus Command JSON output in a web interface
+Cuview (Pronounced: Queue View) is a web frontend to expose Cumulus Linux command output in JSON format via a web interface